 In section 3.2 we analyzed $B{h,LP}$ in the context of an AR(1) data generating process given by equation (5).
-In this Appendix, we analyze the quality of the approximation offered by $B{h,LP}$ when means are known, different parameterizations of equation (5) and an AR(2) model that generates hump-shaped impulse response functions.
+In this Appendix, we analyze the quality of the approximate bias when means are known, different parameterizations of equation (5) and an AR(2) model that generates hump-shaped impulse response functions.

-C.1 The quality of the approximation $B{h,LP}$ in an AR(1) when the means are known
+C.1 The quality of the approximation in an AR(1) when the means are known

-Here, we analyze the quality of the approximation $B{h,LP}$ in the context of the AR(1) data generating process in equation (5) when the means are known.
-Uner this assumption, figure C.1 shows analogous results to those reported in figure 2.
+Here, we analyze the quality of the approximation to the bias in the context of the AR(1) data generating process in equation (5) when the means are known, as derived in Appendix A.1.
+Under this assumption, figure C.1 shows analogous results to those reported in figure 2.

-As in the case when α_h is estimated, for $\rho = 0.9$ and $\rho = 0.95$, $B{h,LP}$ is a good approximation to the exact finite-sample bias in $\hat{\theta}{h,LS}$ for all h shown.
+As in the case when α_h is estimated, for $\rho = 0.9$ and $\rho = 0.95$, our analytic expression is a good approximation to the exact finite-sample bias in $\hat{\theta}{h,LS}$ for all h shown.
 The quality of the approximation improves somewhat as T increases.
-Clearly, when $\rho = 0.99$, $B{h,LP}$ is not as good of an approximation as it is for smaller values of ρ .
-We conclude that when the means are known and for empirically relevant sample sizes, $B{h,LP}$ offers a reasonable approximation to the bias in LPs, though the quality of the approximation is somewhat worse for smaller values of T and larger values of ρ .
+Clearly, when $\rho = 0.99$, our analytic expression is not as good of an approximation as it is for smaller values of ρ .
+We conclude that when the means are known and for empirically relevant sample sizes, our analytic expression offers a reasonable approximation to the bias in LPs, though the quality of the approximation is somewhat worse for smaller values of T and larger values of ρ .